alexbird-hunterindustries/blog/_posts/2024/01/2024-01-16-git-squash.md

 Then we save the file and git performs the rebase.
 (It shows `Rebasing (8/29)`.)
 Afterward, we're prompted to enter a new commit message, and we put something temporary (we will update the commit shortly).

-Then, our git log looks like this:
+Then, our git log looks like this.
+Notice that master has a single commit on top of the last clean commit.
+We left a "placeholder" branch at the end of our "wip" commits so we could see the before and after.
+When we diffed `master` and `placeholder`, they were identical, which told us the squash was successful: all the same changes, but in a single commit instead of many.
 ```

 *       b77d16d66 👥 ACC2 Features [25 hours ago] (HEAD -> master) something temporary